Orana Wildlife Park: 2006–2013

 The return of tigers, a new kea aviary and another zoo to operate were changes.
 However, earthquakes and storms caused significant damage.

 A 6,000 square metre habitat for the critically endangered Sumatran tiger was completed in 2006 and Orana joined 21st Century Tiger.
 Orana's previous tigers died in 1999.

 In October 2008, Orana took over the operation of Nelson's Natureland Zoo.
 The facility was due to close earlier that year.
 In December 2008, a new meerkat exhibit was created and a porcupine habitat opened in December 2010.
 Orana announced in 2012 that they were looking for new owners for Natureland because of financial difficulties; they sold it in 2013.

 A walk-through kea habitat opened in 2009.
 The habitat simulates a regenerating beech forest.
 Visitors walk along a board-walk and exit through a musterer's hut, the main interpretation hub for the habitat.
 Four kea chicks have been bred in the aviary.

 From 2010 until 2013, the zoo was closed for over 40 days, on nine separate occasions.
-Orana was fortunate to re-open after the devastating Christchurch earthquakes of 2010 and 2011 with little physical damage.
+Orana reopened after the devastating Christchurch earthquakes of 2010 and 2011 with little physical damage.
 The main impact of the earthquakes was significantly reduced visitation/income as typically 45% of the Park's visitors are from outside of Christchurch.

 Orana suffered from a range of further damaging events.
 These included two floods, three major snow storms causing extensive exhibit damage including a power spike that blew many of the Park's switch boards.
 Additionally, four gale-force wind events occurred, the most significant of which happened in September 2013 when a severe gale wreaked havoc across Christchurch.
 This event left the zoo without power, water and communications for 8 days and closed to the public for 10 days.
 Despite the setbacks, visitor numbers progressively started to recover to pre-quake levels and staff set about creating significant new additions.

 In 2013 three gibbons escaped from their enclosure and were recaptured within an hour.

 2014–2020

 The most significant development was the creation of a Great Ape Centre for New Zealand's only gorillas.

 In 2014 a cheetah cub escaped from its enclosure and was captured within about 10 minutes.

 Gypsy horses arrived in 2014.
 An outreach partnership was formed with Gypsy Royal Stud where Orana's horses are managed as part of the Stud's programme.
 The horses' arrival started a shift to rare/interesting breeds of domestic stock in the Farmyard.

 Orana opened New Zealand's biggest Tasmanian devil habitat in December 2014.
-The Park joined the Save the Tasmanian Devil Programme raising awareness on these carnivorous marsupials that are threatened due to a contagious cancer.
+The Park joined the Save the Tasmanian Devil Programme.

 On 30 July 2015, the park opened the Great Ape Centre at the time it housed 3 gorillas Fataki, Fuzu and Mahali.

 2021-

-On 14 May 2021, the youngest gorilla Mahali died.